Wacoal: Product manufacturing

 Wacoal products are manufactured almost entirely by hand.
 Much of the production occurs at Wacoal Vietnam, a manufacturing location established in 1997.

 Philanthropic efforts

 Wacoal launched a bra in 1999 known as the Awareness Bra, which features a pink ribbon on each band to remind women to be conscious of their breast health.
 In 2001, the Fit for the Cure campaign was launched to raise funds for breast cancer awareness and research.
 Wacoal donates to Susan G. Komen for every woman who participates in a complimentary fitting during Fit for the Cure.

+Controversy

+In 2026 Wacoal ad (collaboration with TV show Girl from Nowhere) sparked a controversy for inappropriate use of suggestive language in the advertisement featuring a female student unbuttoning her skirt in class.